Home » News » Industry News » Stainless Steel Hex Head Basic Guide

 Applying the Final Torque

-After all bolts are evenly pre-tightened, use a calibrated torque wrench to tighten each bolt to the exact torque value specified in the design drawings or specifications, in the same diagonal, cross-section order.
+First, evenly pre-tighten all bolts.
+Then, use a calibrated torque wrench to tighten each bolt to the exact torque listed in the design drawings or specs.
+Follow a diagonal, cross-sectional order when tightening.
 Strict adherence to the specified torque value is crucial.
-Undertorque will result in insufficient clamping force and loosening of the connected parts due to vibration; overtorque will cause excessive bolt elongation, even yielding and fracture, or cause gasket collapse and failure.

 Final Inspection